ZJUSaltFish/MagBrush_MarchingCubePlugin-for-Maya/ReadMe.md

 |- **Pyside2:** site-package Pyside2
 |- **MarchingCubeLandscape:** Entry of mcl plugin.
 To load mcl, use maya plugin manager to load this file.

-**Sample Scene:**  .mb files as example
+**sample scene:**  .mb files as example

 **ReadMe:** This file

-##
+## Unfinished

+Maybe you will find some interfaces or functions in script but not available on GUI.
+Because this is not finished yet.

 ## WARN

-Marching cube is an inefficient algorithm.
+- Marching cube is an inefficient algorithm.
 Maya is also inefficient, and single-thread in kernel.

-So this plugin is of very low running speed. **Don't create a large terrain** if your cpu is not good enough.
+​		So this plugin is of very low running speed. **Don't create a large terrain** if your cpu is not good enough.

+- **BUG Known**: Don't use ctrl z for undo.
+Currently undo is NOT SUPPORT

 (We don't know how to optimize creating and rendering meshes in maya)